An unexpected flat battery can be a big inconvenience. Here's how to keep yours in good condition for longer.

 Your car will perform at its best when it’s used regularly, so if possible, take it out for a 30-minute drive at least once a week to warm up the engine and circulate your car’s fluids.

-If it will be left unused for a matter of weeks, it’s likely your car battery will need attention when you next use your car.
+If it will be left unused for more than two weeks, it’s likely your car battery will need attention when you next use your car.
 The best thing to do is ensure it is fully charged, and check that the electrolyte levels are correct (if it has removable caps).
 If in doubt, contact RAC or an automotive workshop for further advice.

-Grime, dirt or dampness on a car battery can cause leakage across the battery casing to cause a short circuit, which could in turn flatten your battery.
-This surface-level grime can be easily removed with a sponge and a dry cloth.
+Grime, dirt or dampness on a car battery can cause leakage across the battery casing, which could cause it to go flat This surface-level grime can be easily removed with a sponge and a dry cloth.
 Do this at least once a month to avoid build-up.

 Keeping your headlights, and/or interior lights on, or turning the ignition on to run the infotainment system without starting the engine, can drain the battery.
 This is because your car’s alternator is shut down when the engine is switched off, so electronic accessories instead drain power from your car’s battery.